The Horsepower Highway The Horsepower Highway

 Learn moreAbout The Horsepower Highway

-Starting 5 km south of the tiny rural town of Broomehill, 3.5 hours SE of Perth, the trail follows the sealed Broomehill-Gnowangerup Rd all the way through the lovely Gnowangerup township, passing through open farmland along the way, with the majestic Stirling Ranges looming in the distance until you near the entrance to the Stirling Range NP.
-CLICK HERE for the Google map: https://www.google.com/maps/d/edit?mid=1bISEbCJ34eljk9AMK78-4Q-NGAxktXwX&usp=sharing.
+Starting 5km south of the tiny rural town of Broomehill, the trail follows the sealed Broomehill-Gnowangerup Rd all the way through the lovely Gnowangerup township, passing through open farmland along the way, to the majestic Stirling Range National Park.
 This approach to the Stirlings is one of Australia's most beautiful drives.
-Through the interactive map, you can experience and learn about our unique farming and cultural history.

 Gnowangerup is a Noongar word meaning "place of the Malleefowl".
 We are known for this icon, the wildlflowers, and streetscape artwork.
-Stop for a picnic in our lovely Noborach Park (BBQs avaliable), check out the "Ned Kelly" sculpture or the superb mural featuring a rare bird from the Stirling Range NP.--the Yellow-Crested Shrike Tit.
+Stop for a picnic in our lovely Noborach Park (BBQs avaliable), check out the "Ned Kelly" sculpture or the superb mural featuring a rare bird from the Stirling Range National Park, the Yellow-Crested Shrike Tit.

 Other Links